Thinning and stretching of the continental crust

 East African Rift System

-The East Africa Rift System is a zone of active volcanoes and faults.
+The East African Rift System is a zone of active volcanoes and faults.
 The faults have created a series of rift valleys in Eastern Africa.
 The faulting extends more than 3000 km (1865 miles) from Ethiopia in the north to Zambezi in the south.
 The African Plate is in the process of splitting apart in this area forming many grabens.

 The area where the grabens are located contain many lakes with lake bottoms below sea level.
 Lake Tanganyika is located in the area and is the second largest freshwater lake on Earth.
 It is possible the area may someday become an ocean if the African Plate continues to split apart.